We desire to educate others about mental health and psychology so they may make better choices to improve their overall well-being.

 What Is Fully Flourishing?

-We are an online community dedicated to improving and understanding mental health and well-being.
+Fully Flourishing is a website dedicated to improving and understanding mental health and well-being.

 About The Founder

 I’m Brit.
 I started this blog in 2018 with the intention of teaching others what it means to flourish.
-I want to teach you more about your mental health and how to maintain a healthy balance, whatever that may look like for you.

 I personally love the field of positive psychology with topics such as well-being, resilience, flourishing, and flow, but this site is going to include information about a variety of areas of psychology and mental health.

 I believe that attending to the part of life beyond treatment, our lives can exponentially change for the better.
-I want to be a part of a worldwide movement that focuses on success as a measure of personal wellness rather than financial wealth.

 I hope after spending time on this site, you are: